Wacky games from a toy maker's archive

 La Paz is essentially Monopoly, the firm's most popular game, albeit with a Spanish name which translates to peace in English.

-Waddingtons was sent this game from Madrid to investigate potential copyright infringement, Ms Ross said.
+Waddingtons was sent a copy from Madrid to investigate potential copyright infringement, Ms Ross said.

-La Paz is basically a rip-off of Monopoly, the Leeds firm's most popular game, albeit with a Spanish name which translates to peace in Spanish.
+La Paz was made in 1950 at a time when Spain was under the rule of dictator Francisco Franco and not trading internationally.

-The game was made in 1950 at a time when Spain was under the rule of dictator Francisco Franco and not trading internationally.
+It's likely that Parker Brothers, which owned the rights to Monopoly, would have taken a dim view of bootleg versions.

 "But it's interesting that they had eyes around the world looking out for this kind of copycat behaviour."